 spoke in time past [old on point of time]

-God’s speech in the “time past” is the Old Testament (He 1:5-13).
-It is time now that He give new revelation.
-He will give His final revelation in the New Testament and especially in Christ.
+God’s speech in the “time past” referred to the Old Testament (He 1:5-13).
+It was time now that He give new revelation.
+He gave His final revelation in the New Testament and especially in Christ.
 The God of the Bible is a God who speaks, who reveals who He is and what He does.
 He is not silent.

 to the fathers [forefathers]

 The “fathers” here refers to Jewish people of Old Testament times (Lu 1:55).
 God gave revelation through His communicators to Israel.
 He sealed His thoughts to them (Ro 1:1-3).
-Since God spoke at one point of time to the fathers He will now speak to us through His Son.
-He had an old covenant but now He has a new covenant.
+Since God spoke at one point of time to the fathers, He would now speak to us through His Son.
+He had an Old Covenant, but now He would have a New Covenant.

 by [through] the prophets,

-The “prophets” here are those to whom God gave revelation, not only in the prophetic books.
-God did not give His revelation directly but indirectly through the prophets; Although they use human capacity to write Scripture they were under control of the Holy Spirit in every word they wrote 2 Pe 1:21).
+The “prophets” here were those to whom God gave revelation, not only in the prophetic books.
+God did not give His revelation directly but indirectly through the prophets; although they used human capacity to write Scripture, they were under control of the Holy Spirit in every word they wrote (2 Pe 1:21).

 God distributed truth at different times and ways until Christ came.

-God revealed Himself progressively in the Old Testament, however, He reached the apex of His revelation in Jesus.
+God revealed Himself progressively in the Old Testament; however, He reached the apex of His revelation in Jesus.
 The revelation from Adam to Malachi was only partial or incomplete but not erroneous.
-The older Testament was written over 1500 years by over forty writers.
+The older Testament was written over 1500 years by more than 40 writers.
 God completed His revelation with the New Testament and with the person of Christ (1 Pe 1:10-12).
 The New Testament confirms the Old (2 Ti 3:16).
 Old Testament revelation looked forward to New Testament revelation.

-God could not reveal everything that man needed to know all at once because he could not understand it with one fell swoop.
+God could not reveal everything that man needed to know all at once because we could not understand it in one fell swoop.
 That is why Old Testament truth is shadows and not pure light; it is refracted light, not direct light.
 It is type, not antitype.